cormac85/LinkedIn_Assignment/README.md

 The number of common connections is probably pessimistic, as this answer was taken from two random samples of
 N = 500,000  relationships out of a total 10,000,000.
-The relationship with the highest number of connections was identical for both runs with the top 10 being largely in agreement, with a few positions swapped.
+The relationship with the highest number of connections was identical for both samples with the top 10 being largely in agreement, with a few positions swapped.

 ## Solution Overview
 The solution here uses R and has two broad steps with some details to follow.